Patterns formation in axially symmetric Landau-Lifshitz-Gilbert-Slonczewski equations: Review of Landau-Lifshitz-Gilbert-Slonczewski equations

-The presence of a spin torque $\m \times \m \times \boldsymbol{j}$ exerted by a constant current may induce switching between magnetization states or magnetization oscillation, \cite{Berkov_Miltat:08, Bertotti:05, Bertotti:08}.
+With the choices $\boldsymbol{h}= h\, \3$ and $\hat{e}_p= \3$, the Landau-Lifshitz-Gilbert-Slonczewski equation \eqref{eq:LLG_ODE} exhibits the aforemented rotation symmetry about the $\boldsymbol{\hat e}_3$-axis.
+The presence of a spin torque $\m \times \m \times \boldsymbol{j}$ exerted by a constant current may induce switching between magnetization states or magnetization oscillation \cite{Berkov_Miltat:08, Bertotti:05, Bertotti:08}.
 For the latter effect, the energy supply due to the electric current compensates the energy dissipation due to damping enabling a stable oscillation, called \textit{precessional states}.
 In applications the typical frequency is in the range of GHz, so that a precessional state would basically act as a microwave generator.
-In the class of spatially homogeneous states, precessional states are periodic orbits with $m_3=const.$ and of constant angular velocity $ \beta/\alpha$.
+In the class of spatially homogeneous states, precessional states are periodic orbits with $m_3=const.$ and of constant angular velocity $ \beta/\alpha$ when $\cc=0$.
 It is more subtle, however, to understand the occurrence and stability of spatially non-homogeneous precessional states.
+This is the theme of this paper.